jeffpooley/sdk/docgen/doc-snippets/querying.md

   | undefined
 ```

-For Dates, you can either input a `Date` object, or an ISO formatted string.
+For Dates, you can either input a `Date` object, or an ISO-formatted string.
+It does not really matter which you use, as `Date.toISOString()` gets called on the value.

-It does not really matter, as it implicitly `Date.toISOString()` gets called on the value.
+This is the full type of the `filter` parameter for `DATE` properties.

 ```ts
 type Date =